Are you about to write your first novel?

 Stephen King argues in his book “On Writing” that his theme emerges when he has finished his first draft.
 This is a fascinating way of finding your theme.
 But I wish I had known the theme sooner because it would have saved me so much work.

 What can help you understand the theme is Ted Dekker’s advice on writing a bestseller: What is the question about this world that is bothering you?
 When you set out to write a story, this story has to be your quest as well.
 It has to challenge you and answer a question in your own life.

 So don’t think about a topic that you can preach to readers.
 Think about a question that is bothering you and that you want to try and answer in your story on a deeper level.

 4. Create more than one villain

-Many writing books teach us about the hero and the villain.
+Many story writing books teach us about the hero and the villain.
 How to craft the perfect, strong and believable villain.

 Your story has to have one main villain, the one your struggle begins and ends with.
 But he will never be enough to hold the reader’s attention and carry the story through the middle.